-With AR technology being more accessible, augmented reality campaigns are becoming widely popular.
+With AR technology being more accessible, AR experience is a common guest in one's marketing campaign.
 SDKs like ARKit (iOS) and ARCore (Android) make it easier and more cost-efficient to create an AR experience.
 Plus, users need just their phones to use AR apps.

 One of the first brands to use augmented reality in an advertising campaign was BMW Mini with their 2008 print magazine ad.
 AR experiences were also used in outdoor ads, e.g. in Pepsi’s famous bus stop experience.